ocpi/ocpi/README.md

-This repository contains the OCPI specification.
+This branch contains the development of the next version of OCPI, currently it is expected to be OCPI 2.2.

 ## Contents